top of page

 “Applying for grants feels like a lottery.”

 It’s a phrase I hear time and again from organisations and researchers when they first come to me.
 And it’s no surprise.
-Grant writing can feel overwhelming, time-consuming and uncertain — especially if you don’t know where to start.
+Preparing a grant can feel overwhelming, time-consuming and uncertain — especially if you don’t know where to start.

 But here’s the truth: grant success isn’t about luck.
 With the right grant writing strategy to build grant-readiness, you can dramatically improve your chance of winning grant funding.